-Freeplay is a pioneer of the crank radio industry, and their newest product, the Freeplay Companion, has earned our Top Ten Reviews Silver Award.
+Freeplay is a pioneer of the crank radio industry, and their newest product is the Freeplay Companion.
 This emergency radio is equally suited for the hard-core outdoorsman and the avid sports fan who is locked away in his in-laws bathroom trying to hear the outcome of the game.
 It's small and the extensive amount of time you can get off one charge is what really sets this radio apart from its competition.
 With some added ports for a USB cable and earphones, this radio has you set for anything that comes your way, including natural disasters, camping trips or bad dinner parties.

 What we love most about this crank radio is the charge it holds and how little time it takes.
 Cranking the clock for 60 seconds will give you 20 minutes of listening time at normal volume.
 One hour of solar exposure gives the emergency radio a one-hour charge.
 This solar panel is a lot more powerful than other crank radios we reviewed, allowing you to enjoy the features of this device during hikes, camping trips or times of emergency.
 And when the battery is fully charged, you will get 12 hours of radio time at normal volume.
 There is even an LED charge-level indicator that tells you the best speed at which to turn the crank.